As Rural Towns Lose Population, They Can Learn To 'Shrink Smart'

 Board member Steve Irwin says Sac City's "secret sauce" is people: super-involved citizens, willing to work together for the good of the town.
 "We always seem to have a champion for a project, somebody or some group that kind of takes the lead," Irwin says.

 Progress can still be slow and frustrating.
 Not all of the community-development projects work out, and with such a small population it's hard to attract new employers and jobs.
-Irwin freely admits that the town would prefer to grow instead of shrink — but in the meantime, he says leaders here have made progress on the quality-of-life fundamentals.
+Irwin freely admits that the town would prefer to grow instead of shrink, but in the meantime, he says leaders here have made progress on the quality-of-life fundamentals.

 "It's more about how the people feel about their town.
 Are they happy?
 Do they have a sense of community?
 Do they have the essentials of life?
 Do they have health care and recreation?"
 Irwin asks.

 Sac City's momentum got a huge — and rather startling — boost three years ago, when lifelong resident John Criss died.
 Criss ran the men's clothing store in Sac City, a business he took over from his father.
-He was a bachelor, and left almost all of his estate, $5.7 million, to a fund to beautify the town.
+He was a bachelor and left almost all of his estate, $5.7 million, to a fund to beautify the town.

 The signs of that work are all over Sac City.
 There's new landscaping with big limestone blocks; they spruced up the library, the cemetery and the rec center; installed new playground equipment and tennis courts and built a new community building, just for starters.
 Soon, statues will line Main Street, and decorative new street signs will pop up at almost every corner.